Alblowi12/Capstone_Project/README.md

 ## Tests using unitests

 ```
-To run the tests, run `python3 tests.py`.
+To run the tests, open cmd, terminal or bush  then go to repository folder , then
+Write the following command:

+chmod +x setup.sh
+. ./setup.sh
+python3 tests.py
 ```
 ## Test using Postman